Harry DeWolf-class offshore patrol vessel: Northern affiliations

-In 2017, the decision was made to have each of the six ships affiliate with one of the six Inuit regions in Northern Canada; Qikiqtaaluk, Kitikmeot, Kivalliq, Nunavik, Nunatsiavut, and Inuvialuit.
+In 2017, each of the six ships was affiliated with one of the six Inuit regions in Northern Canada; Qikiqtaaluk, Kitikmeot, Kivalliq, Nunavik, Nunatsiavut, and Inuvialuit.
 These affiliations are meant to build connections with Inuit communities where the Harry DeWolf class serve.
+As part of this plan, all ships will have a design painted by Indigenous artists placed on their smokestacks, with this art representing that specific region.
+HMCS Harry DeWolf carries a narwhal, as a partnership with the Qikiqtani peoples.

+Other ships in class already have followed, or are expected to.

 Crewing problems

-In November 2023, Vice-Admiral Angus Topshee, the commander of the RCN, released a statement indicating that due to serious personnel recruitment and retention problems in the navy, notably an absence of marine technicians, only one of the new Harry DeWolf-class ships was actually being crewed at any given time.
+In November 2023, Vice-Admiral Angus Topshee, the commander of the RCN, said that due to serious personnel recruitment and retention problems in the navy, notably an absence of marine technicians, only one of the new Harry DeWolf-class ships was actually being crewed at any given time.
 By February/March 2024 these crewing problems had been reduced/solved, as demonstrated by the simultaneous deployments of (sailing between Canada's Atlantic and Pacific coasts via the Panama Canal) and (to the Caribbean Sea).
 Both Harry DeWolf and Margaret Brooke participated in Nanook 2024, which was led by the Canadian Armed Forces.